 If, like me, you enjoy fado, I’m sure you’re going to have a great time here!

-If you’re counting on spending the night in this region, then we have the perfect suggestion for you!
+If you’re counting on spending the night in this region, then I have the perfect suggestion for you!

 Located in Alcanede, 30 minutes northwest of the historic centre of Santarém, Meio Country House is the ideal place to relax after a long day.

-This wonderful accommodation is located at an old four-hectare villa and can be a place to consider if you want to visit the centre of Portugal.
+This wonderful accommodation is located at an old four-hectare villa and can be a place to consider if you want to visit Central Portugal.

 Apart from Santarém, other towns like Tomar, Fátima and Óbidos and places like Serras de Aire e Candeeiros Natural Park and Rio Maior salt pans are relatively close.